 Wills & Estates

-As part of our areas of practice, we also strongly suggest that an individual have a Living Will.
+- Living Wills: As part of our areas of practice, we also strongly suggest that an individual have a Living Will.
 The purpose of the Living Will is to provide for a medical guardian, in the event that you are unable to make medical decisions for yourself.
 A living will also is your declaration that you do not want artificial means of life support.
-Our law firm works with you to make sure that the language is satisfactorily to your needs.
+Our law firm works with you to make sure that the language is satisfactory to your needs.

-If you’re interested in discussing your estate plan with an experienced New Jersey attorney, call The Law office of Edward V. Murachanian today for a free consultation at 732-477-3030.
+If you’re interested in discussing your estate plan with an experienced New Jersey attorney, call The Law Office of Edward V. Murachanian or fill out the online contact form today for a free consultation at 732-477-3030.